-- (1) Disclosure of the effective purchase price "would impair the efforts of Tampa Electric to contract for goods or services on favorable terms."
+- (1) This information is the same as reported on the earlier Form 423-2 with the exception that this form pertains to Gannon Station as opposed to Big Bend Station.
+Disclosure of the effective purchase price "would impair the efforts of Tampa Electric to contract for goods or services on favorable terms."
 Section 366.093(3)(d), Fla.
-Stat.
-One can subtract the information in this column from the figure in Column I and obtain the segmented transportation cost including transloading and ocean barging. - (2) The disclosure of this information "would impair the efforts of Tampa Electric to contract for goods or services on favorable terms."
+Stat., for the same reasons as are set forth under the rationale for protecting Column G in Form 423-2 (Big Bend Station). - (2) The disclosure of this information "would impair the efforts of Tampa Electric to contract for goods or services on favorable terms."
 Section 366.093(3)(d), Fla.
-Stat.
+Stat., for the same reasons asserted under (2) of the Rationale for Confidentiality for the Form 423-2 pertaining to Big Bend Station.
 Essentially, both Columns G & H both need confidential protection to prevent a competitor from determining the segmented transportation charges.

-Justification for Confidentiality of January, 1998 Report: Big Bend Station
+Justification for Confidentiality of January 2003 Report: Gannon Station